Running Drills for Acceleration

 Short Hill Work

-This is a great speed drill when you have large groups and you do not need any expensive equipment.
+These are great acceleration speed drills when you have large groups since you do not need any expensive equipment.
 Hills can naturally help athletes with their stride frequency and also help promote quick arm action.
 Also, athletes that tend to rotate a lot at the hips and cross over with a side-to-side running action will have to quickly re-evaluate their flawed running mechanics when doing hill work.
-If they are running side-to-side, they will not be going anywhere, and will have trouble getting up the hill.
+If they are running side-to-side, then they will not be going anywhere, and will have trouble getting up the hill.
 Therefore, this short hill work will help improve their straight ahead running.

 Hill work is perfect for acceleration development as it puts the athlete in proper acceleration mechanics naturally without any tools or cues.
 You are bringing the ground up to them as they will be driving out and running in the 45 degree angle to the ground.